Aqeel05/abah-website/README.md

-# Design Portfolio Website
+# Interior Design Portfolio Website

-A modern, responsive portfolio website to showcase design work.
+A modern, responsive portfolio website to showcase interior design work.
 Built with HTML, CSS, and JavaScript.

 ## Features

 - Responsive design that works on all devices
-- Modern and clean UI
+- Elegant and sophisticated UI
 - Smooth scrolling navigation
 - Portfolio grid with hover effects
+- Services showcase
-- Contact form
+- Contact form with service selection
 - Mobile-friendly navigation
 - Social media integration
+- Scroll animations

 ## Setup Instructions

 1. Clone this repository to your local machine
-2. Create an `assets` folder in the root directory
-3. Add your portfolio images to the `assets` folder
+2. Add your interior design project images to the `assets` folder
-4. Update the `portfolioItems` array in `script.js` with your actual portfolio items
+3. Update the `portfolioItems` array in `script.js` with your actual projects
-5. Customize the content in `index.html` to match your information
+4. Customize the content in `index.html` to match your studio information
-6. Open `index.html` in a web browser to view the website
+5. Open `index.html` in a web browser to view the website

 ## Customization